What is a Value Proposition?

 How to Create a Value Proposition

 As we’ve already determined, the perfectly tailored value proposition can become a huge success factor for a company.
 However, the creation of a powerful proposition is a challenging yet rewarding task for every business.
-Below, we listed some tips that will help you to create an effective one:
+Below, we have listed some tips that will help you to create an effective one:

 1. Know your customers